isomerpages/nlb-learning/_science/Preschoolers/Content.md

 Explore our learning packages for useful tips on selecting age-appropriate books and fun experiments that can be done at home.

-<h4 id="lp-baby"><a href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-0-to-12-months" target="_blank"><b>Developing Early Literacy Skills at Home (0-12 months)</b></a></h4>
+<h4 id="lp-baby"><a href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-0-to-12-months" target="_blank"><b>ABC's of Applied Chemistry for Kids: Let’s Learn About Density (for children aged 4-6 years)</b></a></h4>
-<p> It’s never too early to start reading to your newborn!
-Learn some tips on how to choose books for your little ones.
-Try a simple activity to introduce your baby to the different types of animals and the sounds they make! </p>
+<p> Whether it is bath time or dishwashing time, your child would be exposed to liquid soap and soap foam.
+Why not take these moments as opportunities to spark their curiosity about the densities of everyday objects?
+Introduce your child to the concept of density, allow them to experiment with household liquid materials, and create ‘fireworks’ in a bottle together! </p>

-<h4 id="lp-toddlers"><a href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-1-to-3-years" target="_blank"><b>Developing Early Literacy Skills at Home (1-3 years old)</b></a></h4>
+<h4 id="lp-toddlers"><a href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-1-to-3-years" target="_blank"><b>ABC's of Applied Physics for Kids: It's Time to Learn About Time! ( for 4-6 years old)</b></a></h4>
-<p> Reading can be fun with your little toddler!
-Learn some tips on choosing suitable books for your child and try out activities that will help them build their letter knowledge and vocabulary. </p>
+<p> Time is an interesting phenomenon.
+It is untouchable, invisible and yet it is always around us.
+Let’s have some fun learning about the concept of time and routine with the use of clocks!  </p>

-<h4 id="lp-preschoolers"><a href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-4-to-6-years" target="_blank"><b>Developing Early Literacy Skills at Home (4-6 years old)</b></a></h4>
+<h4 id="lp-preschoolers"><a href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-4-to-6-years" target="_blank"><b>All About Animals: Let's Learn about Ocean and Marine (for 3-6 years old)</b></a></h4>
-<p>How can you encourage the love of reading in your pre-schooler?
-Learn some tips and activities you can do to develop your child into a confident reader!</p>
+<p>The ocean is home to thousands of different marine animals, such as the clownfish, sharks, whales, dolphins and many more.
+What is the living habitat like for these marine animals?
+What special features they have developed to enable them to survive in the water?
+Let's find out! </p>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>